2019 Autumn Tour of Japan - Wild West

 Stay in a thatched-roof house in UNESCO-listed Gokayama

 Experience the refined beauty of Kyoto in autumn

 Welcome to Japan!
 On arrival at one of Tokyo’s international airports, you will be met by a Journey to the East guide and escorted to your hotel.
 After a good night’s sleep, you will be ready to start the first full day of your 2019 Autumn Tour of Japan Wild West.

 After orientation with your guide, walking shoes on, you begin your exploration of Tokyo.
 A vibrant city of soaring towers and sci-fi streetscapes.
 Japan’s capital offers great history and culture.
 Tokyo (then known as Edo) came to prominence in 1603 when the new shogun moved here.

 Today we travel by subway to the old Tokyo neighbourhood of Asakusa, once home to the merchant class and artisans who rose to prominence with the development of Edo (old Tokyo).
 Asakusa is also home to Tokyo’s oldest temple, the ever-popular Sensoji with its distinctive red Kaminari-mon gate and bustling market stalls.

-After lunching at a local tempura restaurant, we visit the upmarket shopping district of Ginza.
+After lunching at a local tempura restaurant, we walk through the upmarket shopping district of Ginza.
 Ginza was the first part of Tokyo to modernise as the country opened up in the late 19th century and began constructing its first western-style buildings.
 We take a walking tour through Ginza’s backstreets, passing by tiny galleries, traditional ware shops and the venerable Kabuki-za Theatre.
-We make short visit to a Ginza department store’s basement food hall to see the amazing range of Japanese food and confectionery on display.
+We make a short visit to a Ginza department store’s basement food hall to see the amazing range of Japanese food and confectionery on display.